From self-reflection to action: how to improve your management skills

 As you’ll see with this list, most of the perks that matter to employees are free, or cost very little.
 Even the ones that do cost money have such a high ROI that it’s worth it.

-You don’t have to implement all of these, these are just suggestions.
+You don’t have to implement all of these, these are just ideas.
 A good tip is to ask employees for feedback about what they want.

 Having a baby is one of the most beautiful, stressful times in someone’s life.
 Why should you make it any more complicated for an employee?